ArthurSonzogni/chromiumos-platform2/crash-reporter/docs/collectors.md

 When the modem rejects a user request to perform an operation on the modem, we generate a report (For e.g. Failure to connect to a network)

+### tethering failures

+When the tethering failed due to an unexpected error, generate a report (e.g. session closed due to internal error or downstream link down).

 ## kernel_warning_collector

 Collects WARN() messages from anywhere in the depths of the kernel.